willstMSFT/microsoft-365-docs/microsoft-365/enterprise/multitenant-org-faq.md

 Administrators create an [MTO ](https://techcommunity.microsoft.com/blog/microsoft_365blog/multi-tenant-organization-capabilities-now-available-in-microsoft-365/4122812)in the Microsoft 365 admin center and configure collaboration capabilities for users across the tenants.
 [MTO configuration](/microsoft-365/enterprise/plan-multi-tenant-org-overview) includes the creation of cross-tenant sync jobs.

-### Are cross tenant sync jobs auto generated when an MTO is created?
+### Are cross-tenant sync jobs auto generated when an MTO is created?

 When an MTO is created or a tenant joins an existing one, cross-tenant sync jobs are auto generated to enable sync between any existing tenants and the new one.
 However, these jobs start executing periodically only after a tenant admin shared users to be synced across the MTO.

-### Can existing cross tenant sync jobs created in the EntraID portal be used?
+### Can existing cross-tenant sync jobs created in the EntraID portal be used?

 Existing cross-tenant sync jobs with B2B collaboration members can be used instead of the ones automatically created when you set up an MTO.
 These existing B2B members will be able to use MTO features after the MTO is created.